 The Gateway School

-The Gateway School is staffed with dedicated special education instructional and support service professionals allowing for a low student-teacher ratio.
+The Gateway School is a New Jersey special needs school staffed with dedicated special education instructional and support service professionals allowing for a low student-teacher ratio.

 The warmth and energy that permeate the school creates an outstanding learning environment to provide the students support and structure to grow and progress both academically and socially.
 The program currently serves children, adolescents and young adult students ranging in age from five years old up to twenty-one.
 Of the students currently enrolled, approximately 60% are classified as Multiply Disabled or Cognitively Impaired.
 Over 30% are students diagnosed with Autistic Spectrum Disorders.
 The remaining individuals are students with learning disabilities, traumatic brain injury or other health impairments.